2021 Business Plan Competition

 - All businesses must create economic opportunity within the South Sound community.

-- If the company is revenue positive, the company’s actual annual revenue cannot exceed $500K.
+- If the company's revenue is positive, the company’s actual annual revenue cannot exceed $500K.
 Please note this is different than the company’s projected revenue.
 This rule does not apply to projected revenue.

 - Eligible students can form a team with non-student business community members or alumni, but there are restrictions to this involvement (see below).